Using a Proximity Sensor for Scrolling Documents

 What

-I used HID library which allows you to trigger keyboard/mouse controls.
-In this exercise I only used one electrode E0 on touch board for proximity.
-The logic behind is that, when user touches the sensor first time, scrolling is enabled.
-After you scroll to your position you have to touch sensor again to disable scrolling.
-The area above the sensor is divided into two parts, the closer is for direction down, the opposite one is for up direction.
+I used the HID library to trigger keyboard and mouse controls.
+For this exercise, I utilized only one electrode (E0) on the Touchboard for proximity sensing.
+The basic logic is that when the user touches the sensor for the first time, scrolling is activated.
+To stop scrolling, the user needs to touch the sensor again.
+The area above the sensor is divided into two sections: the closer section scrolls down, while the farther section scrolls up.

 Result